sverweij/dependency-cruiser/doc/rules-reference.md

 > It's not possible to use this on the command line

-`--do-not-follow` to specify a regular expression for files that dependency-cruiser should cruise, but not follow any further.
+It is possible to specify a regular expression for files that dependency-cruiser should cruise, but not follow any further.
 In the options section you can restrict what gets cruised by specifying [dependency types](#dependencytypes).
 So if e.g. you don't want dependency-cruiser